MisterJimson/beyond/README.md

 ## Code Style
 Other than the structure mentioned in this document, [Pedantic](https://github.com/dart-lang/pedantic) is a library that help enforces best practices for Dart code.
 ## Configuration
-TODO
+TODO: Implement this section in example app

+When building client side applications its important to be able to support them remotely.
+After a user installs an app there is basically no way to force them to update.
+I always suggest adding a way to remotely configure your app without pushing an update.

+You should be able to do the following without releasing an client side update.
+* Change URLs for Web APIs
+* Change API keys
+* Enforce a minimum supported version
 # Dependencies
 These are the libraries used for this approach to Flutter development.
-There are other libraries used in the example app, but these are the ones specific to this approach.
+There are other libraries used in the example app, but these are the ones that are important and recommended for this approach.
  * [Mobx](https://github.com/mobxjs/mobx.dart)
  * [Pedantic](https://github.com/dart-lang/pedantic)
  * [Mockito](https://github.com/dart-lang/mockito)